-Work commenced on a procurement exercise to replace the existing Assessors core system which the Joint Board inherited from Strathclyde Regional Council.
+Work completed on a procurement exercise to replace the existing Assessors core system which the Joint Board inherited from Strathclyde Regional Council.
+Extensive work was undertaken in year to extract and prepare the Assessors data for loading in to the new system.